howl-editor/howl/site/source/doc/api/config.md

 - `scope`: An optional value specifying the scope of the variable.
 One of `local` and `global`.
-Local variables can be set at any scope, whereas global variables can only be directly at the global scope.
+Local variables can be set at any scope, whereas global variables can only be set directly at the global scope.

 - `validate`: A function that will be used for validating any values set for this variable.
 Whenever a value is set for the variable, this function